Inventory Management · Derby

 Exactly what you get

 You get inventory where stock carries its cert and heat-lot, serial and lot genealogy survives issue and split, and customer-owned free-issue stock is segregated and accounted for cleanly.
 The heat-lot question that used to mean an hour of reconstruction becomes a lookup.
-It works hand in glove with your ERP, a warehouse management system for serialised dispatch, the traceability spine, and business intelligence dashboards for stock turn and shortage risk.
+It works hand in glove with your ERP, a warehouse management system for serialised dispatch, the traceability spine, and business intelligence (BI) dashboards for stock turn and shortage risk.

 How to choose a developer in Derby